mpanac/binance-futures-orderbook-scraper/README.md

 - The script will find existing Parquet files and continue appending data without overwriting already scraped information.
 - This ensures data continuity and prevents data loss during unexpected interruptions.
+- Compressed Parquet format is used for efficient storage and faster read/write operations.

 ## ☁️ Cloudflare R2 Storage